 Moreover, the proposed development could act as a catalyst for further development of office space in the strategic centre.
 It is our opinion that the delivery of office jobs will be required for Eastgardens-Maroubra to reinforce its employment relevance, and therefore its status as a strategic centre in the future.

-Large and Growing White Collar Workplace - this is based on data and analysis which is incorrect and overstates demand in the area.

-As raised previously, demand is based on a vast array of business decisions and selection criteria, and not just immediate/local white collar labour supply.
+Large and Growing White Collar Workplace - this is based on data and analysis which is of business decisions and selection criteria, and not just immediate/local white collar labour supply.

-${\sf Economic\ Impact\ Assessment-West field\ Eastgardens\ Proposed\ Development}$
+Economic Impact Assessment - Westfield Eastgardens Proposed Development